Why Third-Party Cookies Were Deprecated: The State of Things in 2026

 This is the most robust approach and the one that powers tools like FPAI.
 Instead of dropping a JavaScript tag that runs in the browser and can be blocked by ad blockers or privacy settings, server-side analytics log visit data at the web-server or application layer — before the browser even has a chance to intervene.
 Because the data is collected on your own domain infrastructure, it qualifies as first-party data: data you collected directly from your own visitors through your own site.

 Accuracy under this model is typically in the 95–99 percent range for page-level metrics.
 Ad blockers, cookie consent refusals, and browser tracking protections have essentially zero impact, because there is no third-party call to block.
-The trade-off is that this method captures sessions and pageviews very well but requires additional signals (like anonymized fingerprinting or session tokens) to reconstruct user journeys across multiple visits.
+The trade-off is that this method captures sessions and pageviews very well but requires additional signals — like anonymized session tokens — to reconstruct user journeys across multiple visits.

 To understand the technical foundations of this approach in depth, see our guide to how cookie-free analytics actually works under the hood.